Climate Adaptation through Crop Migration

 Climate change is predicted to affect crop yields.
-A study by Lindsey L. Sloat et al. investigated the effects of rising temperatures to crop yields and how crop migration has mitigated the adverse effects of extremely high temperatures on our most important cereals.
+A study by Lindsey L. Sloat et al. investigated the effects of rising temperatures on crop yields and how crop migration has mitigated the adverse effects of extremely high temperatures on our most important cereals.

-Data from 1973 to 2012 has shown that the damaging effects of rising temperatures on rainfed crops yields (maize, rice, wheat, and soybean) have been significantly moderated by the gradual movement of these crops over time aided by the expansion of irrigation and changes in agronomic practices.
+Data from 1973 to 2012 has shown that the damaging effects of rising temperatures on rainfed crop yields (maize, rice, wheat, and soybean) have been significantly moderated by the gradual movement of these crops over time aided by the expansion of irrigation and changes in agronomic practices.

 However, the continuous shifts of harvested areas will impact biodiversity, land use, socio-economic situations, and agricultural activity.

-Maize farming in America has moved from the American Southeast towards the upper Midwest, where farmers benefit from more extended growing season and more moderate temperatures.Â
+Maize farming in America has moved from the American Southeast to the upper Midwest, where farmers benefit from an extended growing season and moderate temperatures.

 In China, Brazil, Spain, and India, rainfed rice is shifting to cooler regions to avoid high temperatures that will require more irrigation.
 The move has mitigated the adverse effects of heat on their national yields.

-Overall crop migration is dependent on the expansion of irrigation.
-With climate change, continued shifts in crop productions may not be a sustainable climate adaptation for developing countries because of its environmental impacts like reductions in carbon storage, harming water quality, reducing wildlife habitat, and biodiversity.Â
+Overall, crop migration is dependent on the expansion of irrigation.
+With climate change, continued shifts in crop production may not be a sustainable climate adaptation for developing countries because of their environmental impacts, such as reductions in carbon storage, harming water quality, and reducing wildlife habitat and biodiversity.

-To view the entire study, click the link below:
+To view the entire study, click the link below.

 Sloat, L.L., Davis, S.J., Gerber, J.S. et al. Climate adaptation by crop migration.
 Nat Commun 11, 1243 (2020). https://doi.org/10.1038/s41467-020-15076-4